jeffmm/cmake_tutorial/v1-cmake-intro/README.md

 git push origin master
 ```

-To build the library, do the following
+To build the library using CMake, do the following

 ```bash
 mkdir build